tdunne/bullybutton/README.md

 ********
 Installation

 Place all files (scripts and image (must be saved as button.gif)) in C:\bullybutton.
 If you wish to place the files elsewhere, you will have to modify the code.
-If you desire, change the image and the website URL and use this as a quick link to any site you want.

 ********
 Information About Files